olivier-ploton/cpython/README.md

   * `__subscriptwrapper__`, `__starwrapper__` (along with the default `__xkey__`)
-    are defined in `Lib/index01.py` and exported into `builtins` so that they are known everywhere witout being qualified.
+    are defined in `Lib/index01.py` and exported into `builtins` so that they are known everywhere without being qualified.

   * `Lib/index01` is imported in `Lib/site.py`